irfanhakim-as/orked/README.md

 ### Stop cluster

 > [!TIP]
-> This script is experimental and should be used with caution.
+> This script is **EXPERIMENTAL** and should be used with caution.
 For the best result, it is highly recommended to stop or shut down the cluster on a per-node basis as you make necessary changes to the node.
 This script may also require the Longhorn setting `allow-node-drain-with-last-healthy-replica` to be set to `false`.

 - This script automates the process of gracefully stopping a Kubernetes cluster by cordoning and draining Worker nodes, stopping all Kubernetes processes, uncordoning the Worker nodes, and stopping the Master nodes.
 It also comes with the option to shut down all nodes in the entire cluster after they have been stopped.